hellosold/MBTI-Analysis/README.md

 ### MBTI 500
 [MBTI-500.ipynb](MBTI-500.ipynb)
 <ol>
     <li>Download, read the data.
-Check the number of rows, columns and expalin the understanding of the data.
+Check the number of rows, columns and explain the understanding of the data.
 Then check are there any null posts in the data?</li>
     <li>Visualize the MBTI type distributions.</li>
-    <li>Process the data by removing stop words, strmming words, and extracting linguistic features such as word frequency.</li>
+    <li>Process the data by removing stop words, stemming words, and extracting linguistic features such as word frequency.</li>
     <li>Create bar charts of the top 20 words of all types.
-Then utilize wordcloud, a data visualization technique to present textual data in a visual and interactive manner, displays a collection of words, where the size of each word represents its frequency or importance in the given text.</li>
+Then utilize WordCloud, a data visualization technique to present textual data in a visual and interactive manner, displays a collection of words, where the size of each word represents its frequency or importance in the given text.</li>
-    <li>Create a new column in the dataset containint cleaned reviews.
+    <li>Create a new column in the dataset contains the  cleaned reviews.
 This column will be used for training and testing.
 Use Counter-Vectorizer and TfidfVectorizer to extract feature and split the training(80%) and testing(20%) datasets.</li>
     <li>Create a model using <b>Naive Bayes</b> get an accuracy of:
     <pre><code>print("Accuracy", accuracy_score(test_y, hyp))
 Accuracy Accuracy 0.3214706575536177</code></pre></li>